Have the short, sharp Spear's newsletter delivered to your inbox each week

 Admissions

-Successful candidates are selected based on their academic results, as well as their performance in an interview and other assessments.
+Applicants receive offers based on their previous academic results, as well as their performance in an interview and other assessments.
+International candidates must also complete the Admissions Exercise for International Students set by the Ministry of Education.

 Accessibility